Douglas F. Kelly

-Douglas Floyd Kelly (born September 23, 1943) is a Presbyterian pastor, theologian and noted author, who was the Richard Jordan Professor of Theology at Reformed Theological Seminary for 33 years from 1982 to 2016, during which time he published numerous books and articles, of which he is best known for If God Already Knows, Why Pray?
-(1992), his translations of Calvin's Sermons on II Samuel (1989) and his three volume magnum opus of systematic theology: Volume One: The God Who Is: The Holy Trinity (Mentor, 2008); Volume Two: The Beauty of Christ: A Trinitarian Vision (Mentor, 2014); and Volume Three: The Holy Spirit and the Church (Mentor, 2021).
+Douglas Floyd Kelly (born September 23, 1943) is a Presbyterian pastor, theologian and author.
+He was the Richard Jordan Professor of Theology at Reformed Theological Seminary for 33 years from 1982 to 2016.
+He is known for If God Already Knows, Why Pray?
+(1992), his translations of Calvin's Sermons on II Samuel (1989) and his three-volume Systematic Theology (2008, 2014, 2021).

 Education and academic career

-Douglas was born in 1943 in Lumberton, NC to Martha Pate Kelly and Floyd Ferguson Kelly while his father was in the army on the Western Front in France and Germany.
-He remained an only child but spent the summers through university on the family farm in Carthage, NC, which formation in family history would lead to two later publications: Carolina Scots: An Historical and Genealogical Study of Over 100 Years of Immigration (1998); and The Scottish Blue Family in North America.
-After completing high school at Lumberton High, he entered the University of North Carolina, where he received his B. A. in Classics (1961-1965), studying not only Latin and Greek, but also Hebrew, German, French and Gaelic.
-His final year he became part of UNC's first academic exchange with the University of Lyon, where he obtained a Diplome de Langue et de Civilisation Francaises.
-He returned to the U.S. to enter seminary at Union Theological Seminary in Richmond, VA with a summer internship after his first year at First Presbyterian Church, Jackson, MS under Rev. John Reed Miller with the next two summers spent at Raeford Presbyterian Church in NC.
-After completion of his M. Div.
-(1968), he was awarded a one year academic scholarship from the St. Andrews Society of NY to pursue further theological studies at Edinburgh University (1968-1969).
-After returning to Raeford the following year to initially work under Cortez Cooper (who was eventually called to First Presbyterian Church of Nashville), he became the interim senior minister.
-When the Torrance brothers secured funding for further theological studies, he returned to Edinburgh (1970-1973) where he completed his PhD studies in Patristics under Thomas F. Torrance, completing the first English translation with commentary of Novatian of Rome's De Trinitate.
-At the conclusion of his studies in 1973 he became engaged to fellow theological student Caroline Switzer (of Cambridge, U.K.) and were married in Lumberton, NC, that same year.
+Douglas F. Kelly was born in 1943 in Lumberton, North Carolina to Martha Pate Kelly and Floyd Ferguson Kelly while his father was in the army on the Western Front in France and Germany.
+He was an only child but spent the summers through university on the family farm in Carthage, North Carolina, which formation in family history would lead to two later publications: Carolina Scots: An Historical and Genealogical Study of Over 100 Years of Immigration (1998); and The Scottish Blue Family in North America.
+After completing high school at Lumberton High School, he entered the University of North Carolina in 1961.
+He received his B. A. in Classics in 1965, studying Latin, Greek, Hebrew, German, French and Gaelic.
+In his final year, he became part of UNC's first academic exchange with the University of Lyon, where he obtained a Diplome de Langue et de Civilisation Francaises.

+Kelly returned to the U.S. to enter seminary at Union Theological Seminary in Richmond, Virginia, with a summer internship after his first year at First Presbyterian Church in Jackson, Mississippi, under Rev. John Reed Miller with the next two summers spent at Raeford Presbyterian Church in North Carolina.
+After completion of his M. Div. in 1968, he was awarded a one year academic scholarship from the St. Andrews Society of New York to pursue further theological studies at Edinburgh University from 1968 to 1969.
+After returning to Raeford the following year to initially work under Cortez Cooper (who was eventually called to First Presbyterian Church of Nashville), Kelly became the interim senior minister.
+When the Torrance brothers secured funding for further theological studies, he returned to Edinburgh from 1970 to 1973 where he completed his PhD studies in Patristics under Thomas F. Torrance, completing the first English translation with commentary of Novatian of Rome's De Trinitate.
+At the conclusion of his studies in 1973, he became engaged to fellow theological student Caroline Switzer of Cambridge, and they were married in Lumberton that same year.